Operations

 • Run validation before the team relies on the imported view

-Phase 2: shape the dunning motion
+Phase 2: shape the weekly motion

 • Align collectors and finance leads on the dashboard-to-action path